michaelstrefeler/peptalk.nvim/README.md

     }
 }
 ```
-Or if you use one file per plugin (like me):
+Or, if you use one file per plugin (like me):

 ```lua
 return {